 Thermal Live™ is the electronics and mechanical engineer’s free, online resource for education and networking in thermal management.
 Learn the latest techniques and topics directly from thermal management thought leaders without leaving your seat.
-Join us for one full day of interactive webinars, product demonstrations, roundtables, whitepapers, and more.
+Join us for two full days of interactive webinars, product demonstrations, whitepapers, and more.
 Produced by Electronics Cooling® magazine.

 What Thermal Management Means for Your Business, and What TIM’s Mean for Thermal Management